-I picked this apartment complex because it seemed like a clean and somewhat quiet environment, especially since the rent was sky high.
-After two weeks of living there I realized what a total zoo I moved into: I have a neighbor above me who constantly fights with her mate, and dogs barking on almost every balcony at every hour of the day and night.
-I complained, and the property manager said I could move into a different apartment in another building, but was told I'd have to pay for the cleaning of the apartment I was currently in.
-I didn't see why since I was only in the apartment for about three weeks, so I don't see why I should have to pay to clean it.
+Despite sky-high rent, I picked my apartment complex because it seemed like a clean and quiet environment.
+After two weeks of living here I realized what a total zoo I moved into: I have a neighbor above me who constantly fights with her roommate, and dogs bark on almost every balcony at every hour of the day and night.
+I complained, and the property manager said I could move into a different apartment in another building, but would have to pay for the cleaning of the apartment I'm currently in.
+I've only been in the unit for about three weeks, so I don't see why I should have to pay to clean it.

-I want to break the lease but am afraid I won't get my deposit back, even if I give written notice.
-The manager also told me when I do decide to move out, the tenant is always charged for cleaning the apartment, which he says is legal (I happen to live in California).
+I want to break the lease but am afraid I won't get my security deposit back, even if I give written notice.
+The manager also told me that they always charge tenants for cleaning the apartment at move-out—he says that's legal here in California.
 Is this true?
+What are my options?

-For you, there is no time like the present to become prepared, just in case you need to sue for the return of the deposit and in case the landlord turns the tables and sues you for breaking the lease.
-If you can locate any quiet and nonbarking neighbors, ask them to listen to the racket and give you signed descriptions of what they hear; see if they will come to court to back you up.
+Before you take action, try to collect evidence of the noise and disruption.
+You'll need this in the event your landlord keeps your security deposit when you move out or sues you for breaking your lease.
+If you can locate any quiet and non-barking neighbors, ask them to listen to the racket and give you signed descriptions of what they hear; see if they will come to court to back you up.
 Get any other unbiased witnesses you can bring over to do the same.
 Put your complaints in writing to the landlord.
-Keep a log of the times and types of noise you are hearing.
-Tape record the baying hounds.
-In short, get ready to show a judge as much proof as possible that the place was Bedlam and no reasonable person should have been expected to put up with it.
+Record the racket, and keep a log of the times and types of noise you are hearing.
+In short, get ready to show a judge as much proof as possible that the place was a zoo, and no reasonable person should have been expected to put up with it.
 Consider consulting a local landlord-tenant attorney if your landlord sues, or make an appointment with a lawyer just to talk about how to best deal with your landlord.